rameau-fr/MC-Calib/README.md

 	If you prepared a large number of calibration objects but if only a few appears in your calibration sequence, you can specify the list of boards' indexes in ```boards_index```.
 Specifying the board indexes avoids trying to detect all the boards and will speed-up your calibration.

 	* *advanced setup:*
+	For a general calibration setup, for the sake of robustness, we recommend to set ```min_perc_pts``` to at least 0.4 (40% of the points of the board should appear to be considered).
+However, in case of a calibration of limited field-of-view overlapping with a single board, this parameter can be reduced significantly.
+Our automatic colinear points check should avoid most degenerated configurations.
 	The provided example configuration files contains a few additional paramters which can be tuned.
 Letting these parameters by default should lead to a correct calibration of your system, however, you can adjust them if needed.
 These parameters are quite self explicit and described in the configuration files.

 7. **Run the calibration**